 - Opportunities will be provided within the curriculum for development of pupils' social, emotional and behavioural skills.
-This will include structured approaches in PHSE/Citizenship and the tutorial programme, 'personalised' programmes of support for students where additional support is needed, opportunities to benefit from enhanced work related learning, and a range of informal learning. - As students develop during their time at the School, there will be increasing opportunities for them to act as positive role models for younger learners, and the School will encourage them to take these opportunities. - Staff will be given support in developing effective approaches to teaching and learning which will promote positive behaviour and attendance.
-Support may take the form of individual coaching, tailored or whole School CPD or, where appropriate, structured support with for e.g. challenging groups.
+This will include structured approaches in PHSE/Citizenship and the tutorial programme, assemblies, 'personalised' programmes of support for students where additional support is needed, opportunities to benefit from enhanced work-related learning, and a range of informal learning. - As students develop during their time at the School, there will be increasing opportunities for them to act as positive role models for younger learners, and the school and staff will encourage and support them to take these opportunities. - Staff will be given support in developing effective approaches to teaching and learning which will promote positive behaviour and attendance.
+Support may take the form of individual coaching, tailored or whole School CPD or, where appropriate, structured support with for e.g. challenging groups. - Boroughbridge High School endeavour to create a positive learning environment for all and complete restorative work where required